Find Someone Who…

 EAP Study Skills Worksheet - Reading, Vocabulary and Writing Exercises: Gap-fill, Writing Sentences - Speaking Activities: Discussion, Presentation - Pair Work

-EAP Study Skills Worksheet - Reading, Vocabulary and Writing Exercises: Gap-fill, Writing Sentences - Speaking Activities: Discussion, Presentation - Pair Work In this insightful study skills worksheet, students learn about different types of learning and apply that knowledge to reflect and improve on their own learning processes.
+EAP Study Skills Worksheet - Reading, Vocabulary and Writing Exercises: Gap-fill, Writing Sentences - Speaking Activities: Discussion, Presentation - Pair Work In this productive study skills worksheet, students learn about different types of learning and apply that knowledge to reflect and improve on their own learning processes.
 Students begin by reading a short introduction to learning types.
 Students then complete descriptions of ten types of learning with vocabulary from a box.
 Next, students discuss two questions about learning types with a partner and then share their answers with the class.
 After that, students match the types of learning with scenarios and add another example scenario of their own to each one.
 In pairs, students then move on to pick a skill or knowledge area they want to improve in.
 Students then choose one type of learning that they think would be most effective in helping them achieve that goal.
-Following that, students prepare and present a two-minute presentation where they explain why they chose that type of learning and how they would apply it to their learning process. show less
+Following that, students prepare and present a two-minute presentation where they explain why they chose that type of learning and how they would apply it to their learning process.

 Managing Procrastination